 This course surveys the basic rules of evidence important to law enforcement personnel and criminal justice students.
-It includes a study of the applicable amendments to the constitution, landmark Supreme Court decisions, and recent changes in the rules of evidence at the federal and state levels.
-Prerequisite: "C" or better in CJI 101.
+It includes a study of the applicable amendments to the constitution, landmark Supreme Court decisions, the Federal Rules of Evidence, Hearsay, and recent changes in the rules of evidence at the federal and state levels.
+Students are required to complete a field assignment involving in-court observations.
+Prerequisite: "C" or better in CJI 101 or LAS 101 or LAS 106.